ropensci/RNeXML/inst/doc/pubs/manuscript.md

 ```

-The built-in vocabularies are just the tip of the iceburg of established vocabularies.
+The built-in vocabularies are just the tip of the iceberg of established vocabularies.
 Here
 we add an annotation from the `skos` namespace which describes the history of where the
 data comes from: